Scandinavian York: Placenames

-the site of the porta principalis sinistra, the east gatehouse of the Roman encampment, perpetuated today as King's Square, which nucleates the Ainsty, perhaps indicates a Viking royal palace site based on the remains of the east gate of the Roman fortress.
+the site of the porta principalis sinistra, the east gatehouse of the Roman encampment, perpetuated today as King's Square, which nucleates the Ainsty.
 New streets, lined by regular building fronts for timber houses were added to an enlarging city between 900 and 935, dates arrived at by tree-ring chronology carried out on remaining posts preserved in anaerobic clay subsoil.

+Many of the city of York's street names end in "~gate".
+The name derives from the Old Norse "~gata" meaning street.
+One of the best known of these is Coppergate, which translates as the "street of the woodworkers".

 Archaeological findings

 From 1976 to 1981, the York Archaeological Trust conducted a five-year excavation in and around the street of Coppergate in central York.
 This demonstrated that, in the 10th century, Jórvík's trading connections reached to the Byzantine Empire and beyond: a cap made of silk survives, and coins from Samarkand were familiar enough and respected enough for a counterfeit to have passed in trade.
 Both these items, as well as a large human coprolite known as the Lloyds Bank coprolite, were famously recovered in York a millennium later.
 Amber from the Baltic is often expected at a Viking site and at Jórvík an impractical and presumably symbolic axehead of amber was found.
 A cowrie shell indicates contact with the Red Sea or the Persian Gulf.
 Although little is known about the internal events of Jórvík, during this time, it is known that there was an accommodation with the church as Christian and pagan objects have survived side-by-side.

 After the excavation, the York Archaeological Trust took the decision to recreate the excavated part of Jórvík on the Coppergate site, and this is now the Jorvik Viking Centre.